 4. Thank the customer for their feedback.

-We keep harkening back to this stat, but it's important -- the majority of customers who have complaints with your business will not communicate them to you.
+We’ve harkened back to this idea a few times, but it's important — the majority of customers who have complaints with your business will not communicate them to you.
 That can leave you totally in the dark about how your customers really feel.
 Therefore, the first thing you should say when responding to a customer complaint is "thank you for letting me know."

 5. Apologize and reiterate your understanding of the issue.

-Immediately after thanking the customer, you should apologize for what happened and express empathy by explaining your understanding of what happened.
+Immediately after thanking the customer, you should apologize for what happened and express empathy by explaining your understanding of the situation.

 For example, let's say an account manager working for an ecommerce platform receives an email from her client, saying his online payment system temporarily went down.
 The response should start like this: